From Pre-Columbian earthen mounds to the birthplace of human flight, the Ohio National Parks sites tell a unique story.

 River Raisin NBP is a relatively new park and has not been fully developed by the Park Service.
 The visitor center holds a few exhibits, but the battlefield itself has not been developed beyond a few historical markers.

 We were in Swanton for Bonnie’s birthday, so we were on the lookout for a nice place to get dinner in the greater Toledo area and we found it in Mancy’s Steaks.

 We enjoyed smoked salmon dip, a couple of steaks with all the fixings and dessert with a couple of drinks.

 It was perfect.
 The steaks were nicely done and the carrot cake was delicious.
 The pre-dinner cocktails were excellent, the wine list was extensive and the service was spot on.

 We would come back to Mancy’s in a heartbeat.

 Final Thoughts on Ohio National Parks

 Ohio has a lot to offer for the history buff in particular.
 Every site, including Cuyahoga Valley National Park, is steeped in the history of the area.
-We learned a lot about parts of the US history we had no idea about.
+We learned a lot about parts of US history we had no idea about.

 The biggest difficulty in seeing all of the sites is distance.
-It was hard to pick campgrounds which were centrally located to several sites.
+It was hard to pick campgrounds that were centrally located to several sites.
 Still, you can easily spend about 10 days exploring the state and have plenty of time to see and do everything.